henrikstengaard/hstwb-installer/README.md

     [$ImageDir] -> C:\Temp\HstWB-4GB
     [$ImageDirEscaped] -> C:\\Temp\\HstWB-4GB

-The escaped is needed for quoted paths like:
+The escaped placeholder is needed for quoted paths like:
 ###
     uaehf0=hdf,rw,DH0:"[$ImageDirEscaped]\\4gb.hdf",0,0,0,512,0,,uae

 Own image templates can be created by following the examples above or use files from one of the existing image templates to get started.
-Configuration of harddrives.uae can directly be copied from a saved WinUAE configuration, just replace directory paths with placeholders as mentioned above.
+Configuration of harddrives.uae can directly be copied from a saved WinUAE configuration, just replace directory paths with [$ImageDir] and [$ImageDirEscaped] placeholders.

 ## Packages